hluetck/Jupyter-Demo-RDM/README.md

 # Jupyter-Demo-RDM

-Demo of Jupyter notebook for Research Data Management workshops at ETH Zurich.
+Demo of Jupyter notebook for Research Data Management workshops / Summer School at ETH Zurich.

 Click this button to start a live Jupyter notebook with binder (this may take a while):